hawkinsw/CPPTimes/OOPIntro.md

 Because it's a data abstraction, the user only cares that it can be used anywhere a date can reasonably be used.
 It should be possible to compare two dates to see which one came first.
 It should be possible to compare two dates to determine the time elapsed between them.
 It should be possible to print a date to the screen for display on a calendar.
 The list goes on.

 What do all those things sound like?
-That's right, they sound like examples of *valid operations* that can be performed on a date!
+That's right, they sound like examples of _valid operations_ that can be performed on a date!
 Wait, that seems to sounds like part two of the definition of type!

 And, if you thought that, you would be exactly right!
-In most cases, software developers combine data abstractions (what defines the range of valid values for non-fundamental types -- or [_compound types_](https://en.cppreference.com/w/cpp/types/is_compound) in C++) with procedural abstractions (what defines the valid operations for compound types) to get something called an *abstract data type* (ADT).
+In most cases, software developers combine data abstractions (what defines the range of valid values for non-fundamental types -- or [_compound types_](https://en.cppreference.com/w/cpp/types/is_compound) in C++) with procedural abstractions (what defines the valid operations for compound types) to get something called a _class_[^either_or] and a class implements an _abstract data type_ (ADT).

+[^either_or]: We will see that the keywords `class` and `struct` can both be used to write classes.
+I know that it is confusing to see the keyword `struct` and hear it described as a class, but ... well, I don't know what to tell you!

 An ADT is conceptual.
 There is no code associated with an ADT.
 Programmers and software engineers design ADTs as a way to organize their software into pieces that can interact by invoking the operations of other ADTs.
-As we will see soon, there is a style of software development that treats ADTs as if they are interacting objects.
+When programmers want to use ADTs to help them organize their software to make it more maintainable, robust, readable, etc., they implement it using a class.
+As we will see soon, there is a style of software development that treats instances of classes (i.e., implementations of ADTs) as if they are interacting objects.
 Programmers working in that paradigm are writing in an object-oriented style.

 We are getting ahead of ourselves and have talked about plenty of theory.
-To use an ADT in our software, we will have to implement it somehow.
+To use an ADT to make our software "better", we will have to implement it somehow.
 No time to waste: let's go!

 ## Load-Bearing Walls